calico32/waybar-niri-windows/README.md

             // "graphical" (default): draw a minimap of windows in the current workspace
             // "text": draws symbols and a focus indicator for each column (mirrors v1 behavior) "mode": "graphical",
+            // in graphical mode, add CSS classes to windows based on their App ID/Title (see `niri msg windows`) "rules": [
+                // Go regular expression syntax is supported (see https://pkg.go.dev/regexp/syntax)
+                // .alacritty will be added to all windows with the App ID "Alacritty" { "app-id": "Alacritty", "class": "alacritty" }
+                // .youtube-music will be added to all windows that have "YouTube Music" at the end of their title { "title": "YouTube Music$", "class": "youtube-music" }
+            ],
             // in text mode, customize the symbols used to draw the columns "symbols": {
                 "unfocused": "⋅",